antvis/AVA/site/docs/api/ckb/intro.en.md

 <embed src='@/docs/common/style.md'></embed>

-Chart Knowledge Base (CKB) is a library offers knowledge base for chart wikis in a JSON format.
+Chart Knowledge Base (ckb) is a library offers knowledge base for chart wikis in a JSON format.

 ## Packages